jvierine/chirpsounder2/README.md

 # Chirp Sounder 2

-This software can be used to detect chirp sounders and over-the-horizon radar transmissions over the air, and to calculate ionograms from them.
+This software can be used to detect chirp sounders (over-the-horizon radar transmissions) over the air, and to calculate ionograms from them.
+I also recently added an experimental capability to receive Digisonde ionograms with known transmit timing.

 The software relies on <a href="https://github.com/MITHaystack/digital_rf">Digital RF</a> recordings of HF.
 The program can be run in realtime on complex voltage recorded into a ringbuffer, but it can also be run offline on a recording on a disk.

 This is a new implementation of the <a href="https://github.com/jvierine/chirpsounder">GNU Chirp Sounder</a>.
 This new version allows you to now automatically find chirps without knowledge of what the timing and chirp-rate is.
 You can still figure out the true distance if you have a GPSDO, as most sounders start at a full second.